jsirianni/gocron/README.md

 15%.
 The CPU would max out every 5 minutes when the service would check the entire database for jobs that have not checked in.

-If this kind of load is expected, running multiple servers behind a load balancer would be recommended, however, this ability is not yet available.
-Please see the TODO section.
+If this kind of load is expected, it is possible to run multiple `gocron-front` services behind a load balancer and a single `gocron-back` service on a single machine.

 ## Installing